 Since its inception, NJAC has provided various types of support services to clients, depending upon client need.
 Direct and linked support services include case management, community support groups and social services, housing assistance, legal and financial assistance, transportation, linkage to medical personnel and facilities, personal care and counseling, crisis intervention and stabilization, life and living skills training, financial education and counseling, relocation assistance for survivors, vocational and educational training, and job placement, among others.

-PEACE, A LEARNED SOLUTION targets youth ages 3-12 that have been exposed to domestic violence either as victims or witnesses.
-The program, offered at both PASSAIC COUNTY WOMEN’S CENTER and CAMDEN COUNTY WOMEN’S CENTER, utilizes music therapy, art therapy, play therapy and other expressive therapies to facilitate children’s recovery from their traumatic experiences.
+Peace, A Learned Solution (PALS) serves children ages three to twelve who have been exposed to domestic violence, either as victims or witnesses.
+The program utilizes music therapy, art therapy, play therapy and other expressive therapies to facilitate children’s recovery from their traumatic experiences.
 The goals of all the expressive therapies are to enable children to gain mastery over their feelings that are affecting behaviors and performance in educational and social environments.

-PCWC OUTREACH CENTER, located in Passaic County serves as the center for non-residential support services to survivors of sexual assault and domestic violence and includes counseling, referrals, DVRT and SART legal advocacy, community education, support groups, and accompaniment to hospitals, police, and courts.
+Community Counseling Center serves as the center for non-residential support services to survivors of sexual assault and domestic violence and includes counseling, referrals, Domestic Violence Response Team and Sexual Assault Response Team, legal advocacy, community education, support groups, and accompaniment to hospitals, police, and courts.

 The following goals for the New Jersey Association on Correction over the next three years are the organization’s response to the important issues identified in program supervisory staff surveys, CSBG organizational standards, agency strategic planning sessions and community needs assessments which are part of the strategic planning process.